COVID-19 updates from the region

-The state Department of Public Health reported 157 people died from COVID-19 in the past 24 hours, bringing the state’s total on Thursday to 3,562 deaths.
+The number of new COVID-19 deaths fell below 100 in the state's daily report Monday.
+The Department of Public Health said 86 people had died from the virus in the previous 24 hours, bringing the total in the state to 4,090.

-The DPH said there were 1,940 new cases for a total of 62,205 people in the Bay State diagnosed with the virus.
-A total of 275,647 have been tested for the coronavirus.
+The state reported 1,000 new cases, for a total of 69,087, with 5% of confirmed hospitalized as of Monday.
+In addition, state officials said 324,268 people had been tested for the coronavirus.

-Also Thursday, the Beth Israel Lahey hospital network reported 14 positive COVID-19 cases at Anna Jaques Hospital, including one in the intensive care unit, and 10 suspected cases, including two in the ICU.
-Three employees at Anna Jaques have confirmed positive for the coronavirus.
+The number of patients confirmed positive for COVID-19 at Anna Jaques Hospital dropped from Sunday to Monday, according to figures released by the Beth Israel Lahey Health network.

 Commented